Mariniersbrigade: Indonesian National Revolution

 Marines during Operation Product in Lumajang Regency.

-The occupation of Surabaya by the British in the September of 1945 was accompanied by fierce resistance from Indonesian nationalists.
+The occupation of Surabaya by the British in September 1945 was accompanied by fierce resistance from Indonesian nationalists.
 The Battle of Surabaya had resulted in many casualties on both sides.
 When the Dutch troops took over the positions from the British, they immediately faced the threat of an Indonesian attack on the city.
 The marines responded with search and destroy operations in the area.
 Gradually, the Surabaya perimeter was expanded, but skirmishes between the two sides continued to be the order of the day.

 In mid-1947, Operation Product, the first Dutch police action, began.
 The troops in Surabaya were ordered to expel the nationalists (TNI and related forces) from most of East Java and occupy the area.
 The attack was launched in several places.
 The marines made an amphibious landing at two places on the Javanese east coast, at Pasir Putih and at Meneng Bay.
 At the same time, marine and army units broke through the perimeter of the Surabaya enclave.
 After heavy fighting, the Dutch objectives were achieved.

 After the military operation, an agreement was brokered between the warring parties and the Indonesian forces withdrew from the occupied territory.
 But over time, they secretly returned, leading to increased guerrilla activity.
 The strength of the Dutch troops proved insufficient to keep the conquered area under control.

 In the meantime, the personnel composition of the Mariniersbrigade had changed radically.
 In the course of 1948, most war volunteers were demobilized and partly replaced by inexperienced conscripted marines from the Netherlands.
 The strength of the Mariniersbrigade then decreased to around 4,000 men.

 Marines advancing to Central Java on 21 December 1948.

 At the end of 1948, the deteriorating military situation prompted the Dutch authorities to launch a second police action, Operation Kraai, the aim of which was to wipe out the Indonesian Republic once and for all by attacking Central Java – the stronghold of the nationalists – and other Republican areas.
 The Marines contributed to the capture of Central Java in an action that was again initiated by an amphibious landing in Republican territory.
 Operation Crow was a partial military success.
 All of Java was occupied and territorial gains were made on Sumatra, but the Dutch troops failed to inflict a decisive defeat on the forces of the Republic.
 With an even larger area to occupy, the problems with the guerrilla activity of the nationalists increased.
 Moreover, the action had the effect of increasing the foreign pressure on the Netherlands to deescalate.

 In mid-1949, Dutch policy changed and the Dutch–Indonesian Round Table Conference would lead to the transfer of sovereignty later that year.
 On June 7, 1949, after three and a half years of presence in the East Indies, the Mariniersbrigade was disbanded.
 Many of the fallen marines are buried on the Dutch War Cemetery Kembang Kuning.